embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 - While it’s often called the Arduino language, `.ino` files are actually written in C++.
 They simply receive some automatic handling from the Arduino build system, and the `main()` function is predefined and hidden within a library.
+- Arduino build process follows standard C/C++ build steps, but adds some additions: automatically detects libraries that need to be linked, includes main header, generates function prototypes if they are not included.
+- Arduino doesn't use `Make` or any other common build system.
+Instead, it uses `arduino-cli` which constructs build commands based on recipies from `platform.txt` and `boards.txt`.